• Skip to primary navigation

 melted chocolate in bowl

-Heat 30 seconds then stir.
-Then, heat in 15-second intervals, stirring between each interval, until fully melted.
+Heat for 30 seconds, then stir.
+Then, heat in 15-second intervals, stirring between intervals until it fully melts.

 close up of cookie dough bite with melted chocolate